Isaiah Wilson

-Isaiah Terrell Wilson (born February 12, 1999) is a former American football offensive tackle who played one season with the Tennessee Titans of the National Football League (NFL).
-He played college football at Georgia and was drafted by the Titans in the first round of the 2020 NFL Draft.
+Isaiah Terrell Wilson (born February 12, 1999) is an American former professional football player who was an offensive tackle for one season with the Tennessee Titans of the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected by the Titans in the first round of the 2020 NFL draft.
 Since dropping out of the NFL, he has pursued a career as a rapper.

-Wilson's tenure with the Titans was characterized by violations of team rules and several off-field legal issues, leading to minimal playing time and his subsequent trade to the Miami Dolphins after his rookie season.
-He was released by the Dolphins three days later after he refused the team's efforts to help him.
-He signed with the New York Giants' practice squad during the 2021 season.
+Wilson's tenure with the Titans was characterized by several off-field legal issues as well as a brief suspension for violating team rules.
+He appeared in one game in his rookie season, playing just four snaps, three of which were kneel-downs.
+In March 2021, he was traded to the Miami Dolphins and waived three days later after he refused the team's efforts to help him.
+He signed with the practice squad of the New York Giants during the 2021 season.

 Early life

 Wilson attended Poly Prep in Brooklyn, New York.
 He played in the 2017 Under Armour All-America Game.
 Wilson was a consensus five-star recruit.
 He was the 16th highest-rated player and the fifth highest-rated offensive tackle in the class of 2017.
 He committed to play college football for the University of Georgia on December 16, 2016.